 In the best case, carousels provide space for an eye-catching image, witty title, and interesting summary.
 Unfortunately, carousels are rarely used in this way.
 Instead, they generally deliver little more than stock images and watered-down introductions.

-In the worst case, carousels are stocked with any resource on the shelf and the panel breathes when the summary overruns the space provided.
+In the worst case, carousels are stocked with any resource on the shelf and the panel breaks when the summary overruns the space provided.

 The moral of the story: make your carousel relevant, interesting, and don’t let it breathe.